emmettbutler/bum_rush/blogpost.md

 The steps for including a native extension in a compiled SWF and running it under ADL are surprisingly simple.
-I started by including the `ane` and `ane_unzipped` directories in an `extensions` directory at the root of my project, compiling with the `-external-library-path` flag:
+I started by including the `ane` and `ane_unzipped` directories in an `extensions` directory at the root of my project and compiling with the `-external-library-path` flag:

-    amxmlc
+    // some arguments not relevant to native extensions are omitted for clarity amxmlc
         src/main.as
         -compiler.include-libraries \opt\AIRSDK_Compiler\frameworks\libs\air\airglobal.swc